-In this paper we more or less show how to do the same in the Stark case with short-range potentials.
-(Note that the Coulomb potential is a `short-range' potential in the Stark case).
-In particular, and more precisely, we show how to isolate the local singularities to be present only in a term expressed as an explicit oscillatory integral, with properties conforming with characteristica of a pseudodifferential operator.
-For example this allows us to compute the leading order local singularities for the Coulomb potential, reproducing a result in \cite{KK1}.

-Let us outline the relationship of our purely stationary setup to time-dependent scattering theory.
-We consider a $d$-dimensional particle (with $d\geq 2$) subject to a constant nonzero field pointing in the $x_1$-direction.
-For simplicity we assume that its strength as well as the particle mass and charge are all taken to $1$.
-We split the coordinates in $\R^d$ into $x_1$ and the coordinates for orthogonal directions, decomposing the configuration space variable as
+In this paper we develop the stationary scattering theory for a {perturbed} Stark Hamiltonian on the Euclidean space { $\R^d$, $d\geq 2$.
+It is a quantum mechanical model of a charged $d$-dimensional particle in a constant electric field subject further to some one-body interaction $q=q(\cdot)$ with decay at infinity (for example an electron-nucleus interaction).
+For simplicity the field strength as well as the particle mass and charge are all taken to $1$.
+We split and write the coordinates of $\R^d$ as